CSchank/petri-app-land/Readme.md

-# How to create a new PetriAppWorld
+# How to create a new PetriAppLand

 GitHub will be the "main" directory from which we will be working for this example.
 Any folder is fine, as long as this repo and the one you create are in the same place.